IN THIS PLACE

 The North Island Hospital Art Project design brief illustrates the ongoing development and installation of public artwork developed by CVAG’s creative team, local artists and cultural carriers for the new hospital.
 The imagery invites contemplation and rooting to the land, historical and current cultures of the region.

-A multi-year program that integrates themes of welcoming, gathering and healing.October 27 2018 - December 31 2021
+An ongoing multi-year program that integrates themes of welcoming, gathering and healing through on and offsite projects and installations.October 27 2018 - January 1 2024

 “Photography, archive and memory are intimately connected.
 Memory and photography both involve the process of recording images that may be used to recall the past.
 Memory itself is often characterized as an archive: a store house of things, meanings and images.
 This gives the impression that one can appeal to memory in order to recover…October 16 - November 17 2018